grajnikanth/portfolio_project/README.md

 To install just clone or download the files.

-The command to clone these files is git clone https://github.com/grajnikanth/portfolio_project.git
+The command to clone these files is: git clone https://github.com/grajnikanth/portfolio_project.git